-Through our partnership with New Mexico State University Confucius Institute, students are provided a Chinese teacher and learn Chinese in our MYP Program.
+Through a combination of our partnership with New Mexico State University Confucius Institute and other methods, students are provided Chinese instruction in our MYP Program.

-CORE VALUES

-International Education
+CORE VALUES International Education

 Corrales International School introduces students to the world's cultural heritage through a rigorous curriculum, international in its approach to people, values, and skills.
 Commitment to intensive language learning is fundamental to the program.